Welcome, Humans of Planet Earth!

-What a delight to listen to someone whom you admire.
 Audible offers the world’s largest selection of digital audiobooks and spoken word content.
 You can listen anytime and anywhere to professionally-narrated audiobooks across a wide range of genres.

-Water Org – global water facts
+- Water Org – global water facts

-Bed Bug Info – general information on preventing, treating and identifying bed bugs
+- Bed Bug Info – general information on preventing, treating and identifying bed bugs

 Travel By Car

-RoadSharing – a meeting point for people that want to reduce travel costs and pollution.
+- RoadSharing – a meeting point for people that want to reduce travel costs and pollution.
 Portal with a search engine based on Google maps

-ViaMichelin – route planner for taking road trips (+ more comprehensive Europe focused resources)
+- ViaMichelin – route planner for taking road trips (+ more comprehensive Europe focused resources)

-Flightless Travel – an active community dedicated to cargo, overland, and all slow modes of travel
+- Flightless Travel – an active community dedicated to cargo, overland, and all slow modes of travel

-BlaBlaCar – connecting people who need to travel with drivers who have empty seats
+- BlaBlaCar – connecting people who need to travel with drivers who have empty seats

-Travel By Rail/Train
+Travel By Rail

-The Man in Seat Sixty One – comprehensive travel info for travel by train and ferry
+- The Man in Seat Sixty One – comprehensive travel info for travel by train and ferry

-Urban Rail – information on subway systems organized by continent, and news, links, and literature
+- Urban Rail – information on subway systems organized by continent, and news, links, and literature

 Travel By Bus

-Megabus – US/Europe centered discount Bus line
+- Megabus – US/Europe centered discount Bus line

-Eurolines – European centered discount Bus line
+- Eurolines – European centered discount Bus line

-Orange Ways – cheap bus lines from and to Budapest
+- Orange Ways – cheap bus lines from and to Budapest

-FlixBus – European centered discount Bus line
+- FlixBus – European centered discount Bus line

-LuxExpress – discount Bus line from Poland and Baltics
+- LuxExpress – discount Bus line from Poland and Baltics

-Ecolines – European centered Bus line
+- Ecolines – European centered Bus line

-PolskiBus (in English) – cheap Bus line from and to Poland
+- PolskiBus (in English) – cheap Bus line from and to Poland

-Travel By Sea (Water)
+Travel By Ship/Boat

-Sailing Networks – social networking for sailing people.
+- Sailing Networks – social networking for sailing people.
 Find crew and boats.
-Share photos and stories.
-Meet new people.
+Share stories, photos and meet new people.

 Money Saving Tips

-Travel Community Sites
+Travel Review Sites

-TripAdvisor – one of the largest community of travelers on the web.
+- TripAdvisor – one of the largest community of travelers on the web.
 You can read and write reviews of places and activities.
 A good place to begin your vacation planning.
 You can also book tickets for attractions, etc

-Tripatini – an active travel social network
+- Tripatini – an active travel social network

-Travel Forums List
+Top Travel Forums List

-Traveller’s Point Forums – backpacker/hosteller themed forums with advice, general discussion, and quality information.
+- Traveller’s Point Forums – backpacker/hosteller themed forums with advice, general discussion, and quality information.

-Aardvark Travel Forums – travel themed forums with advice, general discussion, and good information.
+- Aardvark Travel Forums – travel themed forums with advice, general discussion, and good information.

-Travel Blog Exchange – a wonderful travel themed community which is specifically tailored to travel bloggers.
+- Travel Blog Exchange – a wonderful travel themed community which is specifically tailored to travel bloggers.
 Eurotrip is an established travel message board site with a concentration on Europe.
 The site offers both booking and planning tools.
 The mods are seasoned budget travelers.

-The Backpacker – the community reviews local bars, restaurants, accommodations, attractions, and tours.
+- The Backpacker – the community reviews local bars, restaurants, accommodations, attractions, and tours.
 All reviews are user-submitted, and many places have multiple reviews.
 They also have a travel wiki (destination guides), and you can post your vacation stories.

-IgoUgo – IgoUgo travel reviews and photos will spark your wanderlust and help you plan your next adventure.
+- IgoUgo – IgoUgo travel reviews and photos will spark your wanderlust and help you plan your next adventure.
 With more than 500,000 travelers on IgoUgo sharing trip stories and pictures, they’ve built a library of honest opinions, tips, and experiences that you won’t find in any guidebook.
 To date, their travel community has contributed hundreds of thousands of reviews and photos of everything from cheap eats to luxury hotels in 8,000 destinations worldwide.

-Timeout City Guides – Time Out is an international multimedia publisher of cultural experiences for urban adventurers.
+- Timeout City Guides – Time Out is an international multimedia publisher of cultural experiences for urban adventurers.
 They provide up-to-date and accurate information to help readers remain at the cutting edge of culture.
 Around the world, their local teams of critics are connected to the very best that their city has to offer.
 Listings are generated in-house, and reviews are completely independent.

-UpTake – Aggregates information and travelers’ opinions from 5,000 websites some 20 million opinions — and boils them down to a single rating along with the most telling traveler comments.
+- UpTake – Aggregates information and travelers’ opinions from 5,000 websites some 20 million opinions — and boils them down to a single rating along with the most telling traveler comments.
 It’s like visiting TripAdvisor and every other travel review site in one fell swoop.

-Viator – Once you land, you need to have things to do.
+- Viator – Once you land, you need to have things to do.
 Viator is the easiest way to plan your days in-country.
 You can book tours, plan day trips, buy tickets, and discover other things to do and attractions to see.

-Virtual Tourist – As the single largest source of user-generated travel content in the world, VirtualTourist is a great resource for travelers seeking an insider’s perspective.
-Get real travel tips, reviews and photos from real people who have actually been there and done that.
+- Virtual Tourist – As the single largest source of user-generated travel content in the world, VirtualTourist is a great resource for travelers seeking an insider’s perspective.
+Get real travel tips, reviews, and photos from real people who have actually been there and done that.

 Online Travel Guides List